srid/srid/content/Ref/Coffee.md

 - Scale (0.1g precision)
 - Brew kettle with precision thermometer (I use Fellow Stagg)
 - Coffee canister (I use Airscape)
-- A good manual burr grinder (I use Comandante)
+- A good burr grinder (I use Niche Zero, or Comandante when travelling)
 - Grinder brush
 - Aeropress